ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Netflix_Data_Analysis/README.md

 ### Key Insights & Interpretations:

-**I** 70.56% of Netflix content now has a named director, improving metadata completeness.
+**I:** 70.56% of Netflix content now has a named director, improving metadata completeness.

-**II** Having more named directors allows for better content analysis and categorization.
+**II:** Having more named directors allows for better content analysis and categorization.

 ### Trends & Implications:

-**I** This improvement suggests an effort to enhance content metadata accuracy.
+**I:** This improvement suggests an effort to enhance content metadata accuracy.

-**II** Having more named directors allows for better content analysis and categorization.
+**II:** Having more named directors allows for better content analysis and categorization.

 ### Actionable Takeaways:

 **I:** Further investigation can reveal if specific genres or regions still lack director attribution.

-**II:** Ensuring complete metadata should remain a priority to maximize content discoverability and analytics.
+**II:** Ensuring complete metadata should remain a priority to maximise content discoverability and analytics.

 ### 4. 🔢The Count, 💯Percentage, ⏳Previous Count, 📈📉Percentage Change & 🏅Count Rank Of The Top 10 Directors excluding director Not Given[.sql](4_Top_10_Directors_Excluding_director_Not_Given.sql)